Specter-13/maui-for-kimai/README.md

 ## Limitations

 - **Kimai v2 is not supported yet**
-- There are some inconsistencies within in app dark/light theme changing
+- There are some inconsistencies within in-app dark/light theme
 - There may be unexpected behaviour in iOS notifications (need testing)
 - Missing management possibilities of users, customers, projects, teams
 - Missing team reports
-- Missing support offline time-tracking
+- Missing support for offline time-tracking

 ## Installation

 Since this is early release, only raw files are available.
-When time comes, there is a plan to publish apps in Google play and Microsoft store.
+When time comes, there is a plan to publish app in Google play and Microsoft store.

 ### Android